DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 • Weekly Challenges: Participate in themed challenges designed to deepen your mindfulness practice and encourage consistency.

+• Resource Library:Explore articles, videos, and other resources covering topics such as mindfulness techniques, stress management, and holistic wellness.-Coming soon.

 • Coming soon.

 ## Project Task Decomposition